 While some may initially believe Marley hair would be the number one option for adding extensions to Senegalese twists, braiding hair such as Kanekalon (silky braiding hair) or Toyokalon (yaki braiding hair) are most commonly used for this hairstyle.

-Unlike Marley and Havana twists, Senegalese twists use a different hair and are made by using smaller sections of your natural hair during the twisting process, causing them to appear less chunky than the latter styles.
+Unlike Marley and Havana twists, Senegalese twists use different hair and are made by using smaller sections of your natural hair during the twisting process, causing them to appear less chunky than the latter styles.
 Additionally, Senegalese twists tend to be much lighter than Marley and Havana twists.

-In terms of look, Marley twists have the most rugged and natural appearance, while both Havana and Senegalese twists have a glossy appearance with Senegalese twists being more tightly coiled than Havana twists.
+In terms of look, Marley twists have the most rugged and natural appearance, while both Havana and Senegalese twists have a glossy appearance, with Senegalese twists being more tightly coiled than Havana twists.

 How to Install Senegalese Twists